Sachin-G13/RenAIssance-Evaluation-Test/README_test_1.md

 - **Unmatched Predictions**: Highlights words for which no corresponding transcript match was found.
 - **Duplicate Assignments**: Ensures each transcript word is used only once during filename correction.

-This evaluation not only tests OCR performance but also validates that the model’s input data—cropped word images—are representative of the actual main text, making it a critical step before training the layout recognition model.

 ## Next Steps

 This project presents a complete pipeline that functions as a **Layout Organization Recognition model** by detecting and isolating the main text regions from scanned documents, effectively disregarding embellishments and peripheral content.